coreypnorris/blogger_clone/README.md

 * As a user I want to be able to comment on questions, and edit and delete my own comments.

+* As a user I want to be able to add a photo and information to my profile page.

-* As an author I want to be able to write, edit, delete my blog posts.
+* As an author I want to be able to write, edit, and delete my blog posts.
+(COMPLETE)

 * As an author I want to be able to delete others comments on my posts.